wuyichen24/system-design-interview/problems/support/Web_Crawler.md

    - Excludes certain content types, file extensions, error links and URLs in “blacklisted” sites.
 - **URL Storage**
    - Stores already visited URLs.

+## Detailed design
+- Prioritize web pages that are dynamic as these pages appear  more frequenctly in search engine ranking
+- The crawler should not be unbounded on the same domain.
+- Build a system that constantly tracks new web pages